arduino-libraries/Arduino_LowPowerPortentaH7/docs/api.md

 # class `LowPowerStandbyType::UntilPinActivityClass` <a id="class_low_power_standby_type_1_1_until_pin_activity_class" class="anchor"></a>

-Class representing an activity that waits until a pin changes its state.
+A class representing the condition that waits until a pin changes its state.

 This class provides functionality to wait until a specified pin changes its state, either from LOW to HIGH or from HIGH to LOW.